Ethiopia PM Urges sacrifices To Save Country - UrduPoint

 Faced with the recent escalation in fighting, the United Nations' Security Council on Friday called for a ceasefire in a rare joint declaration on the issue.

+But neither side has yet responded to requests for ceasefires and talks relayed by the US special envoy for the Horn of Africa, Jeffrey Feltman, who travelled to Addis Ababa.

+Several embassies, including those of the United States, Saudi Arabia, Sweden and Norway, have urged their nationals to leave Ethiopia.

-Abiy sent troops into Tigray in November 2020 to topple the TPLF, which he accused of having attacked military bases, promising a swift victory.
+Abiy, winner of the 2019 Nobel Peace prize, sent troops into Tigray in November 2020 to topple the TPLF, which he accused of having attacked military bases.
+Weeks later, he declared a victory.

-Thousands have been killed and hundreds of thousands forced into famine-like conditions, according to the UN.
+Thousands have been killed and at least 400,000 forced into famine-like conditions, according to the UN, warning of a humanitarian crisis.

+- Twitter disables 'trends' - The conflict has also exacerbated ethnic rivalries, in particular on social media where calls for war and hatred have been rife.

+Twitter announced on Saturday that it had temporarily disabled its "trends" section -- which groups the most viral tweets on a subject -- for Ethiopia.